redpandatone2/happyPaw/README.md

 - file HomePageTestSuite.xml is a suite, that contains a sequence of test to perform for Home Page, and it must be run as TestNG suite, then all dependencies of TestNg will be kept inside the running tests.
 - after the test run I see all needed information in the console and also it could be gathered by TestNg (or any side) report tools into a separate file.

-- After creating few suites, they can be gatheres into Maven .xml file and be run by Jenkins or manually thrue console.
+- After creating few suites, they can be gathered into Maven .xml file and be run by Jenkins or manually thru console.